-How does conveyancing in Sparkhill differ for newly converted properties?
+How does conveyancing in Sparkhill differ for new build properties?

-Most buyers of new build residence in Sparkhill approach us having been asked by the builder to sign contracts and commit to the purchase even before the premises is constructed.
-This is because builders in Sparkhill typically purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Sparkhill approach us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the property is constructed.
+This is because builders in Sparkhill usually buy the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Sparkhill or who has acted in the same development.

 I've recently found out that there is a flying freehold issue on a property I put an offer in two weeks back in what was supposed to be a straight forward, chain free conveyancing.
 Sparkhill is where the house is located.
 Can you shed any light on this issue?